LightSail update: Launch dates

 The LightSail announcement was made during a live webcast of Planetary Radio Wednesday evening at the KPCC Crawford Family Forum in Pasadena, Calif.
 Mat Kaplan emceed the event and was joined by Bill Nye and Jim Bell from The Planetary Society.
 From the LightSail team, project manager Doug Stetson and system engineer Barbara Plante discussed the ins and outs of the spacecraft and its mission.
 Science fiction author David Brin made a special appearance, and I also sneaked onstage for few minutes.

-As I’ve previously discussed, LightSail-1 is the design designation for two nearly identical solar sailing CubeSats named LightSail-A and LightSail-B. In May 2015, LightSail-A may join a group of other ride-sharing spacecraft aboard an Air Force Atlas V flight as part of NASA’s Educational Launch of Nanosatellites (ELaNa) program.
+As I’ve previously discussed, LightSail 1 is the design designation for two nearly identical solar sailing CubeSats named LightSail 1 and LightSail 2.
+In May 2015, LightSail 1 may join a group of other ride-sharing spacecraft aboard an Air Force Atlas V flight as part of NASA’s Educational Launch of Nanosatellites (ELaNa) program.
 ELaNa helps CubeSat operators find rides to orbit.

-The decision on whether or not to fly LightSail-A will be based largely on systems tests that still lie ahead.
-If LightSail-A goes to space, it won’t reach a high enough altitude for the momentum it gains from solar sailing to overcome atmospheric drag.
+The decision on whether or not to fly LightSail 1 will be based largely on systems tests that still lie ahead.
+If LightSail 1 goes to space, it won’t reach a high enough altitude for the momentum it gains from solar sailing to overcome atmospheric drag.
 The spacecraft will deploy its sails, capture images, and communicate with the ground, giving engineers a chance to work through any problems en route to a full-fledged solar sailing flight.

-LightSail-B is the big show.
+LightSail 2 is the big show.
 The CubeSat will be embedded inside another small satellite called Prox-1.
-Together, Prox-1 and LightSail-B will ride into space aboard SpaceX’s Falcon Heavy launch vehicle.
+Together, Prox-1 and LightSail 2 will ride into space aboard SpaceX’s Falcon Heavy launch vehicle.
 The mission is currently scheduled for April 2016.